JaredrJack/TPGen/README.md

 - THEN I exit the application, and the HTML is generated

 ## [Installation](#table-of-contents)
- - Created respository.
-Cloned starter code from Github.
-Open VS code.
-Made root directory and used npm i in terminal to install.
+ - npm init
+ - node. js
+ - npm i inquirer@8.2.4
+ - npm i jest

   ## [Usage](#table-of-contents)
   - Open terminal.
+  - Type node index.js.
+  - Answer prompts.
-Type node index.js.
-Answer prompts.
-On success a HTML will be generated.
+  - On success a HTML will be generated.

   ## [Tests](#table-of-contents)